Female bodybuilding: 1990–1999

 In 1992, there was more controversy, this time at the 1992 Ms. International contest.
 In response to the increased size displayed by Murray and Francis at the previous Ms. Olympia, along with increasing drug abuse and androgenic side effects, the IFBB made an attempt to "feminize" the sport.
 The IFBB, led by Ben Weider, had created a series of "femininity" rules; one line in the judging rules said that competitors should not be "too big."
 Since extreme size generally requires extreme AAS usage, with more women gaining more androgenic (masculine) side effects, this was clearly an attempt to retain a higher level of female aesthetics and maintain the standard.
 The judges' guide to the competitors stated that they were looking for a highly feminine and optimally developed, but not emaciated physique.
-The contest winner was Germany's Anja Schreiner, a blue-eyed blonde with a symmetrical physique who weighed 130 pounds at 5'7".
+The contest winner was Germany's Anja Schreiner, a blue-eyed blonde with a symmetrical physique who weighed 130 lb at 5 ft 7 in.
 The announcement of her victory met with so much booing from those who prefer size over aesthetics that Arnold Schwarzenegger had to step on stage to address the audience, saying "the hell with the judges".
 Many observers felt that the IFBB had instructed the judges to select the most marketable aesthetic physique, not the most muscular.

 The 1992 Ms. International is also famous for an incident involving British competitor Paula Bircumshaw.
-Bircumshaw was the same height as Schreiner and possessed a similar level of symmetry and definition, but carried significantly more muscle, weighing in at 162 pounds.
+Bircumshaw was the same height as Schreiner and possessed a similar level of symmetry and definition, but carried significantly more muscle, weighing in at 162 lb.
 She was the clear audience favorite, but was relegated to eighth place.
 Normally, the top ten contestants are called out at the end of the show when the winners are announced, but the judges only called back the top six, hoping to keep Bircumshaw backstage.
 This resulted in an uproar from the crowd.
 With the audience chanting her name, Bircumshaw returned to the stage along with the top six competitors.

 Advertising in Muscle & Fitness for the 1992 Ms. Olympia featured Schreiner prominently, relegating two-time defending champion Murray to a small "also competing" notice.
 Nevertheless, Murray also apparently met the "femininity" requirements, and managed to retain her title; Schreiner finished sixth, and promptly retired from competition.